billchaison/win-ssh-rvsproxy/README.md

 **Preparing the attack host**<br />

+*To configure a low-privilege user without a password as an alternative to relying on SSH keys see the section* **Alternate attack host preparation**

 * On host (A) create a disposable SSH key pair.
 The key will be destroyed after use in order to prevent reuse by incident responders.<br /><br />
   `cd /root`<br /><br />
   `ssh-keygen -t rsa -b 2048 -N "" -f /root/temp_rsa -q`<br /><br />